syllab-ntu/syllab/publications.md

     nav: "research"
 ---

+# 2023

+- *S. Saha, P. Ravi, D. Jap and S. Bhasin*, "*Non-Profiled Side-Channel Assisted Fault Attack: A Case Study on DOMREP*"
+in Design, Automation and Test in Europe Conference - **DATE 2023**
+- *A. Chakraborty, S. Bhattacharya, S. Saha and D. Mukhopadhyay*, "*Are Randomized Caches Truly Random?
+Formal Analysis of Randomized-Partitioned Caches*"
+in IEEE International Symposium on High-Performance Computer Architecture - **HPCA 2023**

+---

 # 2022

+- *S. Sinha, S. Saha, M. Alam, V. Agarwal, A. Chatterjee, A. Mishra, D. Khazanchi and D. Mukhopadhyay*, "*Exploring Bitslicing Architectures for Enabling FHE-Assisted Machine Learning*"
+in **IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems** - 2022
+- *R. Sadhukhan, S. Saha and D. Mukhopadhyay*, "*AntiSIFA-CAD: A Framework to Thwart SIFA at the Layout Level*"
+in ACM/IEEE International Conference on Computer-Aided Design - **ICCAD 2022**
+- *M. Khairallah and S. Bhasin*, “*Hardware Implementation of Masked SKINNY SBox with Application to AEAD*”
+in International Conference on Security, Privacy and Applied Cryptographic Engineering - **SPACE 2022**
+- *J. He, K. Hu, B. Preneel and M. Wang*, "*Stretching Cube Attacks: Improved Methods to Recover Massive Superpolies*"
+in Advances in Cryptology - **ASIACRYPT 2022**
+- *J. Cui, K. Hu, M. Wang and P. Wei*, "*On the Field-Based Division Property: Applications to MiMC, Feistel MiMC and GMiMC*"
+in Advances in Cryptology - **ASIACRYPT 2022**
 - *A. Benamira, T. Peyrin and B. Hooi*, "*Truth-Table Net: A New Convolutional Architecture Encodable By Design Into SAT Formulas*"
-in Workshop on Adversarial Robustness in the Real World **AROW 2022**
+in Workshop on Adversarial Robustness in the Real World - **AROW 2022**
 - *S. Saha, M. Khairallah and T. Peyrin*, "*Exploring Integrity of AEADs with Faults: Definitions and Constructions*"
 in IACR Transactions on Symmetric Cryptology **ToSC 2022-4** / Fast Software Encryption - **FSE 2023**
 - *Q.Q.
 Tan and T. Peyrin*, "*Mind You Path: on (Key) Dependencies in Differential Characteristics*"
 in IACR Transactions on Symmetric Cryptology **ToSC 2022-4** / Fast Software Encryption - **FSE 2023**
 - *M. Khairallah*, "*Security of COFB against Chosen Ciphertext Attacks*"
 in IACR Transactions on Symmetric Cryptology **ToSC 2022-1** / Fast Software Encryption - **FSE 2022**
-- *K. Hu, T. Peyrin, M. Wang*, "*Finding All Impossible Differentials When Considering the DDT*"
+- *K. Hu, T. Peyrin and M. Wang*, "*Finding All Impossible Differentials When Considering the DDT*"
-in Selected Areas in Cryptography 2022 - **SAC 2022**
+in Selected Areas in Cryptography - **SAC 2022**

 ---